Themetally/ArcticAvocado/readme.txt

 == Description ==

-Unstyled is a modern theme built with CSS Grids and Flexbox.
+Gridly is a modern theme built with CSS Grids and Flexbox.
 Ready for the future.

 == Installation ==